-On December 3, 2015, the Honourable Geoff Regan was elected as the 36th Speaker of the House of Commons, the first from Atlantic Canada in almost a hundred years.
+On December 5, 2019, the Honourable Anthony Rota was elected as the 37th Speaker of the House of Commons for the 43rd Parliament.

 On April 20, 2020, he was also appointed Chair of the Special Committee on the COVID-19 Pandemic (COVI).
 The Special Committee was established to examine the government response to the pandemic and includes all Members of the House of Commons.

 Mr. Rota, Member for the electoral district of Nipissing—Timiskaming, was first elected in 2004, and served in the 38th Parliament as Chair of the Subcommittee on Veterans Affairs of the Standing Committee on National Defence.

 Re-elected in 2006, he was Vice-Chair of the Standing Committee on Veterans Affairs and from 2007 to 2011, he served as the Liberal Party caucus chair.
 During that time, Mr. Rota also served as critic for the Federal Economic Development Initiative for Northern Ontario.
 In the 40th Parliament, he was Vice-Chair of the Standing Committee on Industry, Science and Technology.

 In 2011, Mr. Rota joined Nipissing University in North Bay, Ontario, where he served as Director of Government Relations.
 He ran for re-election in 2015 and won his seat for the 42nd Parliament.
 On December 9, 2015, he was appointed Assistant Deputy Speaker and Assistant Deputy Chair of Committees of the Whole.